googlefonts/googlefonts.github.io/gf-guide/description.md

 The Article is a new expanded version of the `DESCRIPTION.en_us.html` file that can include images and longer-form information and content.
 It appears on the Google Fonts site as the main content in the About & License section.
 For example, see the About page for [Gulzar](https://fonts.google.com/specimen/Gulzar/about), and then view the `ofl/gulzar` directory in the Google Fonts repo: [github.com/google/fonts/tree/main/ofl/gulzar](https://github.com/google/fonts/tree/main/ofl/gulzar).

 The `ARTICLE.en_us.html` file and images should live in an `article/` directory alongside the `METDATA.pb` file in the root of the `ofl/fontname` directory.
-It is expected that only the Noto fonts combine the `DESCRIPTION.en_us.html` and `ARTICLE.en_us.html` files.
-All the other families (non-Noto) will have their descriptions overwritten by Article.
-This means we can shift all the Description content into the Article content and delete the `DESCRIPTION.en_us.html` from the font directory.
+Typically, only the Noto fonts are expected to combine the `DESCRIPTION.en_us.html` and `ARTICLE.en_us.html` files.
+For all the other families (non-Noto), if an article with images is added, the description should be overwritten by the Article.
+This means we should shift all the Description content into the Article and delete the `DESCRIPTION.en_us.html` from the font directory.

 Here are some guidelines for how to prepare the `article/` directory and files: